biolink/biolink-model/docs/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md

----
-parent: Classes
-title: biolink:MaterialSampleToDiseaseOrPhenotypicFeatureAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: MaterialSampleToDiseaseOrPhenotypicFeatureAssociation
+# Type: material sample to disease or phenotypic feature association

 An association between a material sample and a disease or phenotype